onzfonz/comp227/src/content/5/en/part5d.md

 ![cypress error - cy.type can only be called on a single element](../../images/5/31x.png)

-Due to this problem, it would again be better to give the input an <i>id</i> and search for the element by its id.
+Due to this problem, it would again be better to give the input an *id* and search for the element by its id.

 The structure of the tests looks like so: